stackbit-projects/adorable-sparrow-7d990/src/pages/about.md

       - title: SAY HELLO
         description: >
           Join us on our social platforms and engage with our content.
-Make sure to tag us and share your experience!
+Make sure to tag us and share your experience! @onlybookfans
         image: images/Untitled_design_720x.jpg
   - type: promotion_section
     section_id: promotion_section